Xilinx/XRT/src/runtime_src/doc/toc/build.rst

 Installing Building Dependencies
 ................................

-XRT requires C++17 compiler and a few development libraries bundled with modern Linux distribution.
+XRT requires a C++17 compiler and a few development libraries bundled with modern Linux distributions.
 Please install the necessary tools and dependencies using the provided ``xrtdeps.sh``.

 ::